thatgirldorian/Album-Download-Interactivity-with-JavaScript/README.md

 <h3>Function & Description:</h3>
 This is a small JavaScript app that lets you download the albums you want and tells you how many albums you have now downloaded.

 This program will:

 - let the user click the albums they want to download
 - allow the user download the selected albums
 - show the user a notification that she's selected the albums (will show a number here)
-- make the notification disappear after 2 seconds
+- make the notification disappear after two seconds